 Emotional regulation for Brielle is also a huge obstacle.

 She perseverates on things that cause her to worry and feel sad.
 Using emotional regulation tools is very helpful, but she still fixates on things and needs extra support to process her feelings and move past them.
 “Kids with ADHD don’t have the same capacity to manage their emotions.
 If they don’t have it, how do you expect them to do it?
 How do you expect them to respond to what you’re asking them to do?
 It’s like they can’t win.”
 (Dr. Dawn K. Brown, MD, ADHD Wellness Center, 2016).

 As I illustrated in my earlier scenario, taking Brielle with me on errands is a recipe for disaster.
 She is overly stimulated by all the things in the store and wants to touch everything.
 Due to her short attention span, she gets very frustrated when having to stay next to me and walk calmly.
 I only bring her for quick errands while providing redirection and encouragement.
 If my errand requires me to talk to a cashier or salesperson, Brielle will get restless and try to run around.

-my child with adhd has endless energy and craves sensory stimulation
+parenting a child with adhd who has endless energy and craves sensory stimulation is very difficult